dhhyi/javascript-fullstack-temptation/pages/javascript-is-insecure.md

 ![Node Modules Gravity](./node_modules.webp)

 <!--
-D: JS package manager download the entire internet for every project.
+🟥 JS package manager download the entire internet for every project.

 - unknown sources
 - vulnerabilities

-A: same problem for Maven and NuGet.
-  - npm audit
-  - exploit database
-  - support on GitHub
+🟦 not unique to JavaScript

+- problems in dependencies are always problems in your project

+🟦 [click] -> next slide
 -->

 ---